 The project is structured around three sub-projects that are tightly interlinked.
-Each sub-project is also tied to specific practical considerations for business and other stakeholders.
-The sub-projects and their interlinkages and relationship to managerial implications are visualized in the figure below.
+All sub-projects are also tied to specific practical considerations for business and other stakeholders.

 In this project, we collect a data set consisting of interviews among actors from the financial sector (e.g. venture capitalists, fund managers, banks and institutional investors), impact entrepreneurs, innovation intermediaries, government actors and other policy bodies, as well as corporations from traditional industries.
 We also conduct participatory observations at industry events, conferences and business development programs in the field, and collect industry reports, news articles and academic research articles on the topic.
 This will create a rich data set on the emerging impact investing market in the Nordics.